Universal Tuner 2.3 NEW

 Tuner Range

-By default the tuner range is set from C1 to C7 to cover most instruments.
-Once you selected a specific instrument the range will automatically change to the range of the selected instrument.
+By default, the tuner range is set from C1 to C7 to cover most instruments.
+Once you select a specific instrument, the range will automatically adjust to match that instrument's range.

-You can adjust the range of the tuner by using the + and - buttons.
+You can adjust the tuner range using the + and - buttons.

-IMPORTANT: Make sure that the tone you want to tune is within the measuring range.
+IMPORTANT: Make sure that the tone you want to tune falls within the measuring range.
 Otherwise, the tuner will display one of the overtones as the result.
-Always make sure that the tuner range covers the note you want to measure!
+Always ensure that the tuner range covers the note you want to measure!

 Figure 4: Tuner Range window